Postfund your integration with StripePrivate preview

 { "id": "icfo_123", "amount_total": 95000000, // minor units "amount_outstanding": 0, "amount_paid": 95000000, // minor units "currency": "usd", "status": "paid", "due_at": "timestamp_on_t1", "paid_at": "timestamp_of_payment", "owed_to": "stripe", "grace_period_ends_at": "timestamp_on_t2" …, }

-If you only pay a portion of the total amount due, Stripe updates the amounts, but the status remains unpaid
+If you only pay a portion of the total amount due, Stripe updates the amounts, but the status remains unpaid, which is reflected in the issuing_ webhook event.

 { "id": "icfo_123", "amount_total": 95000000, // minor units "amount_outstanding": 3000000, // minor units "amount_paid": 92000000, // minor units "currency": "usd", "status": "unpaid", "due_at": "timestamp_on_t1", "paid_at": "timestamp_of_payment", "owed_to": "stripe", "grace_period_ends_at": "timestamp_on_t2" …, }